crawl/crawl/crawl-ref/docs/crawl_manual.rst

 1. List of character species
 ****************************************

-Species are categorised, roughly, by how difficult and complex they are to learn how to play, into three categories: *Simple*, *Intermediate*, and *Advanced*.
+Species are categorized, roughly, by how difficult and complex they are to learn how to play, into three categories: *Simple*, *Intermediate*, and *Advanced*.
 These categories do not necessarily align with difficulty for an experienced Crawl player, but rather are intended as an indication of to what